bashtage/randomgen/README.md

 ## Changes in v1.17

 There are many changes between v1.16.x and v1.17.x.
-These reflect API decision taken in conjunction with NumPy in preperation of the core of `randomgen` being used as the preferred random number generator in NumPy.
+These reflect API decision taken in conjunction with NumPy in preparation of the core of `randomgen` being used as the preferred random number generator in NumPy.
 These all issue `DeprecationWarning`s except for `BasicRNG.generator` which raises `NotImplementedError`.
 The C-API has also changed to reflect